Catalog Description

 Writing, Problem Solving or Performance

 1. Weekly laboratory reports.
 Example question: Calculate the magnification for the LX-200 telescope using a 40 mm eyepiece.
-2. Written sundial project report.
-Example demonstration: Calculate, design and build a sundial which functions.
+2. Written semester report.
+Example demonstration: Research an object from the list provided--summarize it's key attributes. and relevant properties such as historical or scientific interest.
 3. Quizzes, Midterm, and final exam to demonstrate acquisition of critical thinking skills and astronomical knowledge.
 Example exam question: Suppose that you live in Saint Louis, MO.
 What is the altitude of Polaris?

 Other (Term projects, research papers, portfolios, etc.)

 One assignment is given for each week of class.
 Each of these assignments will be of a nature that is reflective of the course outcomes.
-In particular, for assignments that are of a hands-on nature, our online students will acquire this experience through computer simulations, remote access to a robotic telescope, and/or visits to a public telescope observation site (either at a Sierra College Astronomy Department site or one owned by a local astronomy club).
-Example: Using the LX-200, locate and sketch the crater Copernicus on the Lunar surface.
+In particular, for assignments that are of a hands-on nature, our online students will acquire this experience through computer simulations, visits to a public telescope observation site (either at a Sierra College Astronomy Department site or one owned by a local astronomy club).
+Example: Using the LX-200, locate and sketch the crater Copernicus on the lunar surface.

 Required Materials